PerformanceEstimation/PEPit/docs/source/quickstart.rst

 which essentially allows you to write the proof of the worst-case guarantee you just obtained.

-Let's consider again the previous example, but this time, let's give a name to a constraint before using it.
+Let's consider again the previous example, but this time, let's store a constraint before using it.

 .. code-block::